 Cohoes is a medium-sized city located in the state of New York.
 With a population of 16,538 people and four constituent neighborhoods, Cohoes is the 116th largest community in New York.
-Much of the housing stock in Cohoes was built prior to World War II, making it one of the older and more historic cities in the country.
+Cohoes has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that Cohoes has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Cohoes who are college-educated is close to the national average for all communities of 21.84%: 18.32% of the adults in Cohoes have a bachelor's degree or advanced degree.
+In terms of college education, Cohoes is nearly on par with the US average for all cities of 21.84%: 18.48% of adults 25 and older in Cohoes have a bachelor's degree or advanced degree.

-The per capita income in Cohoes in 2010 was $25,454, which is lower middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,816 for a family of four.
+The per capita income in Cohoes in 2010 was $24,976, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $99,904 for a family of four.
 However, Cohoes contains both very wealthy and poor people as well.

 The most common language spoken in Cohoes is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and French.